raghav-nayak/git_learning/README.md

 This repo contains notes and commands of git for beginners.

+Git is a distributed version control system (DVCS) used to track changes in source code during software development.
+It enables multiple developers to work on a project simultaneously, provides tools to manage changes, and ensures that the entire development history is maintained.

 The commands covered are
 - **git init:** Initializes a new Git repository in the current directory.
 - **git clone [url]:** Clones a repository from a URL onto your local machine.